NORTH AMERICAN SCIENCE ASSOCIATES, INC. STANDARD TERMS AND CONDITIONS

-9.5 The indemnifications provided here shall be contingent upon the Indemnified Party promptly notifying the Indemnifying Party of a Claim and providing reasonable cooperation and tendering to the Indemnifying Party, and its insurer, full authority to defend or settle the Claim or The Indemnified Party has the right to participate (at its own expense) in the Claim or suit and in selecting counsel therefore.
+9.5 The indemnifications provided here shall be contingent upon the Indemnified Party promptly notifying the Indemnifying Party of a Claim and providing reasonable cooperation and tendering to the Indemnifying Party, and its insurer, full authority to defend or settle the Claim or suit.
+The Indemnified Party has the right to participate (at its own expense) in the Claim or suit and in selecting counsel therefore.
 Notwithstanding the foregoing, the Indemnifying Party shall not settle any Claim hereunder without the Indemnified Party’s written consent, which consent shall not be unreasonably withheld.

 - LIMITATION ON DAMAGES; LIABILITY

 IN NO EVENT SHALL NAMSA OR ITS AFFILIATES BE LIABLE TO CLIENT OR ANY THIRD PARTY FOR DAMAGES UNDER OR AS A RESULT OF A BREACH OF THIS AGREEMENT IN EXCESS OF THE TOTAL FEES PAID BY CLIENT TO NAMSA FOR THE PROJECT UNDER WHICH THE BREACH IS CLAIMED.